 - To negotiate for peace while always be prepared for war.

 - Loudly announcing the intention of not wanting to fight as violence is the absolute last resort.

 - To engage the enemy only if there is no other choice, but if you must then finish him off immediately.

 - To promote that all civilian should get at least the basics of First Aid Training;

 - To promote the value of having family emergency plan;

 - To promote to be self-sufficient in our daily life;

-- To promote respect for veterans and our army;
+- To promote respect to veterans and our army;

-- To promote respect for all first responders;
+- To promote respect to all first responders;

-- To promote respect every human being, regardless of race, religion or gender.
+- To promote respect to every human being, regardless of race, religion or gender.